kyma-project/kyma/docs/kyma/docs/037-gs-installation-overrides.md

 This is not an Installer-specific requirement.
 The same considerations apply when you provide overrides manually using the `helm` command-line tool.

 Here is an example.

-There's a `core` top-level chart, that is installed by the Installer.
+There's a `core` top-level chart, that the Installer installs.
 There's an `application-connector` sub-chart in `core` with another nested sub-chart: `connector-service`.
-In one of it's templates there's a following fragment (shortened):
+In one of its templates there's a following fragment (shortened):

 ```
 spec:
   containers: